 In the event that a technical issue with a third party affects your ability to serve your customers, the best course of action is to lock your storefront to prevent the issue from getting any worse.
-If you activate your password page, then new visitors are unable to create a new checkout in your store, while customers already in the process of checking out can complete their purchases.
-This lets you to make changes and resolve the issue in the background, and lets you to assure users that you're working to resolve the issue and resume your sale.
+If you activate your password page, then new visitors are unable to create a new checkout in your store, but customers already in the process of checking out can complete their purchases.
+Locking your storefront lets you to make changes and resolve the issue in the background, and assure users that you're working to resolve the issue and resume your sale.

 Create a theme with event-specific collections and product pages

 Create a collection specifically for your sale items and, if possible, a theme that highlights and simplifies your product pages.
 Showing streamlined collections and product pages during the sale provides an easier, faster checkout experience for your customers.
 In particular, consider disabling the following: